Azure/GenAIOps/labs/prototyping.md

    * A. Under *Quality vs Cost*, select only the models you want to compare (e.g., `gpt-4.1` and `gpt-4.1-mini`).
    * B. Under *Quality vs Throughput*, select the same models again to compare performance.
-6. Observe how `gpt-4.1-mini` offers a good cost-benefit balance.
+6. Observe how `gpt-4.1-mini` offers a good balance between quality, cost, and latency—often making it a solid option for early prototyping.
+7. Based on the insights from the model details and comparison charts, you now have enough information to confidently select a model to start building your prototype.
+For this use case, we will proceed with `gpt-4.1-mini`.
-7. In the *Trade-off Charts*, click directly on the `gpt-4.1-mini` bubble.
+8. In the *Trade-off Charts*, click directly on the `gpt-4.1-mini` bubble.
 A popup will appear.
-8. In the popup, click **Go to model details**.
+9. In the popup, click **Go to model details**.
-9. On the model detail page, click the **Use this model** button.
+10. On the model detail page, click the **Use this model** button.
-10. In the "Deploy gpt-4.1-mini" dialog, click **Deploy** (you can use default options).
+11. In the "Deploy gpt-4.1-mini" dialog, click **Deploy** (you can use default options).
-11. After deployment is complete, you will be redirected to the deployment page.
+12. After deployment is complete, you will be redirected to the deployment page.
-12. Click the blue **Open in playground** button.
+13. Click the blue **Open in playground** button.
-13. In the playground, ask:
+14. In the playground, ask:

     ```text
     What is Contoso Electronics?
     ```
-14. Note: The response will be generic based on public data.
+15. Note: The response will be generic based on public data.
 In the next task, you'll use Azure AI Search to ground responses using your Employee Handbook.

 ---